dotnet/nuget-trends/src/NuGetTrends.Data/README.md

 `NuGetTrends.Data` will hold the `Migrations` folder (AKA Migrations Assembly), but ***will not be the start-up project*** where the EF commands are executed.

 The `dotnet ef` commands **must be executed** from inside the `NuGetTrends.Scheduler` folder.
 The `Scheduler` project has a [IDesignTimeDbContextFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.design.idesigntimedbcontextfactory-1?view=efcore-3.1) which knows how to create instances of the `NuGetTrendsContext`.
-The goal of this is so the `NuGetTrends.Data` project remains a simple `netcoreapp` class lib.
+The goal of this is so the `NuGetTrends.Data` project remains a simple class lib.

 Below you can find a few `dotnet ef` migration commands: